SkillForce

 SkillForce was a British education charity that used the skills and experience of a predominantly ex-Service instructor workforce to support children and young people in UK primary and secondary schools to improve their confidence, resilience and self-esteem so that they are better equipped to deal with life's challenges and embrace its opportunities.
 SkillForce has also been referred to as a military ethos education charity.
 Founded in the late 1990s it became an independent charity in 2004.

+Prince William Award

-The Duke of Cambridge became Royal Patron in 2009 and The Prince William Award programme was launched in 2016.
+The Duke of Cambridge became Royal Patron in 2009 and the Prince William Award programme was launched in 2016.
+It was a character and resilience award programme for children in the United Kingdom aged 6–14.
+Founded on 1 March 2017 by Prince William, it was the first such award programme in his name.

+The award was delivered in partnership with schools at four different age range levels: Pioneer, Explorer, Trailblazer and Voyager.
+The levels explored 5 key themes and 28 guiding principles.
+The five key themes were: